How the translation telephone game works

-A deep dive into the language telephone game — how machine translation drift works, why your text transforms so dramatically, and how to get the best results.
+A deep dive into how machine translation drift works, why your text transforms so dramatically, and how to get the best results.

 1. Enter your text

-Type any phrase, quote, lyric, or sentence into the translator.
+Type any phrase, quote, lyric, or sentence.
 The more expressive and idiomatic the text, the more dramatic the transformation.

 2. Choose your path

-Pick specific languages manually or use Random Mix to let us build a surprising chain.
-You can route your text through anywhere from 2 to 10 languages.
+Pick specific languages manually or use Surprise Me to let us build a random chain.
+Anywhere from 2 to 10 languages.

 3. Watch it transform

-We pass your text through each language one at a time using Google Translate.
+We pass your text through each language one at a time.
 Each step introduces small distortions that compound until the final result is revealed.

 Why Does the Text Change So Much?